zain13337/lyft-metadataproxy/README.md

 export DEFAULT_ROLE=my-default-role
 ```

+### Role structure

+A useful way to deploy this metadataproxy is with a two-tier role
+structure:

+1. The first tier is the EC2 service role for the instances running
+    your containers.
+Call it `DockerHostRole`.
+Your instances must
+    be launched with a policy that assigns this role.

+2. The second tier is the role that each container will use.
+These
+    roles must trust your own account ("Role for Cross-Account
+    Access" in AWS terms).
+Call it `ContainerRole1`.

+3.  metadataproxy needs to query and assume the container role.
+So
+    the `DockerHostRole` policy must permit this for each container
+    role.
+For example:
+    ```
+    "Statement": [ {
+        "Effect": "Allow",
+        "Action": [
+            "iam:GetRole",
+            "sts:AssumeRole"
+        ],
+        "Resource": [
+            "arn:aws:iam::012345678901:role/ContainerRole1",
+            "arn:aws:iam::012345678901:role/ContainerRole2"
+        ]
+    } ]
+    ```

+4. Now customize `ContainerRole1` & friends as you like

 ### Routing container traffic to metadataproxy

 Using iptables, we can forward traffic meant to 169.254.169.254 from docker0 to